KDE/clazy/README.md

 - Be sure to disable pch.

 - macOS: Be sure you're not using Apple Clang

+- macOS: System Integrity Protection blocks the use of DYLD_LIBRARY_PATH.
+With SIP enabled you need to pass the full path to ClazyPlugin.dylib, otherwise you'll get `image not found` error.

 - Windows: fatal error LNK1112: module machine type ‘X86’ conflicts with target machine type ‘x64’ If you're building in 32-bit, open clazy-cl.bat and insert a -m32 argument.